Fusionmedstaff

 Does learning about heart functions make your heart skip a beat?
 Perhaps you should consider a career as a cardiac nurse.

-Cardiac clinical nurses, also known as cardiovascular nurses, are specialized nurses who work closely with healthcare providers like cardiologists to help patients with acute and chronic heart conditions.
+Cardiac clinical nurses, also known as cardiovascular nurses, are specialized nurses who work closely with healthcare providers like a cardiologist or advanced practice registered nurse and care for patients with acute and chronic heart conditions.
 These registered nurses (RNs) must know how to provide cardiac life support, care for cardiac patients, perform catheterization, as well as communicate with the patient’s loved ones.
 Additionally, cardiac nurses assist with heart procedures, monitor a patient’s heart activity, administer medications, and help individuals recover post-operation.

 Wondering where cardiac nurses work?
-As a cardiac nurse, you may work in the hospital or clinic setting, intensive care facilities, medical clinics, rehabilitation facilities, and long-term care (LTC) facilities.
+As a cardiac clinical nurse specialist, you may work in the hospital or clinic setting, intensive care facilities, medical clinics, rehabilitation facilities, and long-term care (LTC) facilities.

 Cardiac nurse career facts